DataFire/Integrations/integrations/generated/azure_storsimple8000series_storsimple/README.md

   * backupPolicyCreationType `string` (values: BySaaS, BySSM): The backup policy creation type.
 Indicates whether this was created through SaaS or through StorSimple Snapshot Manager.
   * lastBackupTime `string`: The time of the last backup for the backup policy.
   * nextBackupTime `string`: The time of the next backup for the backup policy.
-  * scheduledBackupStatus `string` (values: Disabled, Enabled): Indicates whether atleast one of the schedules in the backup policy is active or not.
+  * scheduledBackupStatus `string` (values: Disabled, Enabled): Indicates whether at least one of the schedules in the backup policy is active or not.
   * schedulesCount `integer`: The count of schedules the backup policy contains.
   * ssmHostName `string`: If the backup policy was created by StorSimple Snapshot Manager, then this field indicates the hostname of the StorSimple Snapshot Manager.
   * volumeIds **required** `array`: The path IDs of the volumes which are part of the backup policy.